Ankylosing Spondylitis | Ankylosing Spondylitis Test | Ankylosing Spondylitis Exercise

 What is Spondyloarthropathy?

 Spondyloarthropathy (or spondyloarthritis), is a group of inflammatory joint diseases (arthritis) with predominant spine and nearby large joint pain and inflammation.
 It is also known as SpA in short.
 In this group of diseases, one of the severe types is known as Ankylosing Spondylitis.
 These diseases have some common diagnostic criteria and treatments are also similar.
+Ankylosing spondylitis is difficult to treat; ankylosing spondylitis exercise is important for its management.

 Sometimes, Spondyloarthropathy also causes inflammation in the eyes, gastrointestinal tracts, skin, and areas where ligaments attach to the bones.
 It is classified as either axial (affecting pelvic joints and spine) or peripheral (affecting the limbs) Spondyloarthropathy.
 Axial SpA causes mostly back pain and peripheral SpA causes knee pain, ankle pain, etc.